top of page

 The verb 'torment' has its origins in the Latin word 'tormentare,' which means 'to twist' or 'to torture.'
 In Latin, it was used to describe the act of inflicting severe physical or mental pain on individuals.
 Over time, as the word evolved through Old French and Middle English, it retained its fundamental meaning of causing intense suffering, anguish, or distress.
 'Torment' embodies the idea of inflicting agony or torment on someone, reflecting the enduring human recognition of the capacity to cause both physical and mental anguish, and it remains a powerful word to convey the depths of suffering and distress experienced by individuals.

-Find the meaning of torment
+Quiz: Find the meaning of the verb torment:

 Try Again!